ArcovanBreda/CEConvDL2/blogpost.md

 \end{bmatrix}
 $$

 In which $n$ represents the number of discrete rotations in the group and k indexing the rotation to be applied.
 The group operation now is a matrix multiplication on the $\mathbb{R}^3$ space of LAB pixel values.
 The rest of the operations can be left the same.
-Because we are rotating on a regtangular plane we can never fall out of the lab space thus there is again no need for reprojection.
-However as stated before issues arise when converting from LAB to RGB and back.
+Because we are rotating on a rectangular plane we can never fall out of the lab space thus there is again no need for reprojection.
+However, as stated before issues arise when converting from LAB to RGB and back.

 ### Experiments & Results
-In order to test the effectivity of our implementation several experiments where conducted, in these experiments we aim to test our method on a real-world dataset (Flowers102) which is artificially shifted over a range of values on the property for which the network should be equivariant (hue/saturation/value).
+In order to test the effectiveness of our implementation several experiments were conducted, in these experiments, we aim to test our method on a real-world dataset (Flowers102) which is artificially shifted over a range of values on the property for which the network should be equivariant (hue/saturation/value).
 Equal to the setting in the section [Image Classification](#image-classification).
 Because equivariance is implemented on a discrete domain we expect to see peaks in network performance at the places in which the test time shift equals the shift in the group.
 #### HSV

 ##### Hue Shift Equivariance
-**Shifting the Kernel -** Our first experiment involved the naively hue shifted filters.
-For this experiment we took a ResNet-18 network and replaced the standard convolutional layers with our group convolutional layers.
+**Shifting the Kernel -** Our first experiment involved the naively hue-shifted filters.
+For this experiment, we took a ResNet-18 network and replaced the standard convolutional layers with our group convolutional layers.
 Here the first layer will perform the lifting operations that maps our input image to the group and the later layers perform the corresponding group convolutions.
 We use a 3 x 3 x 3 kernel and train the network for 3 discrete hue rotations (0, 120 and 240 degrees).
-We utilize the flowers 102 dataset and train the models for the task om image classification with a batch size of 64 for 200 epochs.
+We utilize the Flowers 102 dataset and train the models for the task of image classification with a batch size of 64 for 200 epochs.
 We separate 2 cases where we train the equivariant network (CE-ResNet-18) with hue jitter, randomly applying a hue shift with a uniformly chosen hue factor between -0.5 and 0.5, and without any hue jitter.
-Additionally, for comparison we train 2 baseline models of a ResNet-18 network with and without hue jitter, where the width on the network is increased such that the number of parameters between the equivariant networks and baseline networks is equal.
+Additionally, for comparison we train 2 baseline models of a ResNet-18 network with and without hue jitter, where the width of the network is increased such that the number of parameters between the equivariant networks and baseline networks is equal.

 We evaluate our models based on the classification accuracy on the Flowers-102 dataset, where we shift all test images with 37 discrete hue shifts to verify whether the performance of the hue equivariant networks excels beyond the baseline models.